-The collapse of modern society, infrastructure and governance had led to a state of worldwide anarchy, where each person did what seemed right in their own eyes.
-Like minded factions from the remnant had grouped together, forming clans and cartels.
-Working together, united in the constant daily struggle to find the resources and necessities to live – food, water, clothing, shelter and medicine.
-Now that cash was virtually worthless, resources had become the new currency, the scarcer something was, the more valuable it became.
-Resources were something to guard and protect.
+The collapse of modern society, infrastructure, and governance had led to a state of worldwide anarchy, where each person did what seemed right in their own eyes.
+Like-minded factions from the remnant had grouped together, forming clans and cartels.
+Working together, united in the constant daily struggle to find the resources needed to live — food, water, clothing, shelter, and medicine.

 An impatient voice called out from across the street.

-Red: Hey Seb!
-Get your skinny white ass back over here, we haven’t got all day!
-We need to get back to the basement before sundown!
+Get your skinny white ass back over here.
+We haven’t got all day!

 Seb: I’m coming!